hayk96/kubebridge/README.md

-# kubebridge
+# KubeBridge
-Discover, Link, and Resolve Services in Kubernetes
+Discover, Bridge, and Resolve Services in Kubernetes